Good Music (Joan Jett and the Blackhearts album)

-Good Music is the fifth studio album by Joan Jett and the Blackhearts, released in 1986.
-The album's working title was Contact, after the final song off the album (hence the contact sheet of photographs on the cover), but it was changed to Good Music in its final stages.
+Good Music is the fifth studio album by American rock singer Joan Jett and the fourth to feature her backing band the Blackhearts.
+It was released on December 9, 1986 by Blackheart and CBS Associated Records in the U.S. and Japan, and Polydor Records in the UK.
+The album's working title was Contact, after the final song off the album (hence the contact print of photographs on the cover), but it was changed to Good Music in its final stages.
+It peaked at No. 105 on the U.S. Billboard 200, being her first album to miss the Top 100.